dronekit/dronekit-la/docs/contributing/contribution_tool.rst

     sudo easy_install -U pip
     sudo pip install sphinx sphinx-3dr-theme

-To build you just clone the repository and call *make* from its root:
+To build *dronekit-la*, you can then just clone the repository and call *make* from its root:

 .. code-block:: bash